 Please submit a proposal to only one area at a time.
 Should you or any of your colleagues or friends be interested in submitting a proposal or have any questions, kindly contact:

 Library of Congress

-To submit your panel or presentation, go to http://ncp.pcaaca.org and follow the instructions for creating an account and making your submission.
+To send in your exposition for consideration, go to http://conference.pcaaca.org and follow the instructions for creating an account and making your submission.
 ALL submissions must be made through the conference submission site.
-For individual papers, please submit a title and 100-word abstract.
+For individual proposals, please state a title, a 100-word abstract, a less than one-page CV, and any need for A/V equipment.
 For themed paper sessions, each presenter must enter her/his own presentation and the chair should contact Fred Augustyn to assemble them into a panel.
 You should also contact him for assistance in submitting roundtable discussions.
+Many thanks.